What is a learning disability? Is it easy to identify?

 - A specific learning disability may occur with, but cannot be primarily the result of: visual, hearing, or motor impairment; mental impairment; emotional disorders; or environmental, cultural, economic influences, or a history of an inconsistent education program.

 It is important to get help once a learning disability has been diagnosed.
-In order to receive special education services through the public school system, specific criteria must be met to qualify for various services.
-As suggested previously, the following steps must be completed in order to receive special education services for a learning disability.
+To receive special education services through the public school system, specific criteria must be met to qualify for various services.
+As suggested previously, the following steps must be completed in order to receive special education services for a learning disability:

 - A “processing disorder” (which may include difficulty with areas such as memory, attention, or understanding of language) must be evident.